 Most of my training was within the west of Scotland and I took up my first Consultant post at Ayr Hospital in 2001.
 I gained a doctorate (MD) from the University of Glasgow in 2002, and in 2006 moved to UCL Hospitals NHS Trust as Consultant Cardiologist.

-I am married with three young children and live in Pinner, north-west London.
+I am married with three children and live in Pinner, north-west London.
 I play golf (badly) and am involved in my local community.